jampaniuday/OCI-Notes/Instance-Compute.md

 It is used for both Bare Metal and Virtual Machines.

-- Boot volume is created automated and associated with an instance until you terminate the instance
+- Boot volume is created automatically and associated with an instance until you terminate the instance
 - Boot volumes are encrypted, have faster performance, lower launch times, and higher durability for BM and VM instances
 - Compute instance can be scaled to a larger shape by using boot volumes
 - You can preserve the boot volume when you terminate a compute instance